- Duration: Days: 4

 Provider: LHP Skillnet

 This core QQI level 5 module is delivered as part of the Major award in Healthcare Support 5M4339.
-The course will run for 1 day per week for 4 weeks on Wednesdays.
-Please note, if you have applied for the major award there is no need to apply for the individual modules seperately.
+The course will run for 1 day per week for 4 weeks.
+Please note, if you have applied for the Major Award there is no need to apply for the individual modules seperately.

 - Who should attend: Anyone who is working in the private healthcare sector and is working toward their major award in healthcare support

 - Award:QQI Minor award,Level 5